 |Lay||Number Of Plies||Garments On Marker||No of Garments Cut|

-It is very clear from the above example that number of plies will change depending on the order quantity but lay height can’t be increased beyond a certain point, therefore we have:
+It is very clear from the above example that number of plies will change depending on the order quantity but lay height can’t be increased beyond a certain point because the knife height is fixed, therefore we have lay maximum number of plies as the first constraint:

 Constraint 1 – Maximum Number of Plies in a lay (height of the lay)